Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: Don’t blink — or you’ll miss the Doctor.

-Why it’s great: Seems odd to choose an episode that sidelines Tennant’s Doctor, but Blink has almost taken a life of its own since its broadcast.
-Tennant mainly features in urgent messages to camera, but they drive the plot along as Sally Sparrow tries to defeat the Weeping Angels.
-The Angels are this era’s breakout monsters, with a devilishly simple but terrifying concept.
-The episode picked up several big awards, and has become even more notable since for showcasing future Oscar nominee Carey Mulligan in the lead role.
+Why it’s great: Blink has almost taken a life of its own since its broadcast.
+Tennant mainly features in urgent messages to the camera, but they drive the plot along as Sally Sparrow tries to defeat the Weeping Angels.

-Best Tennant moment: The Doctor’s “timey wimey, wibbly wobbly” message, where he explains that time is not a straightforward concept (and cleverly bats away a few plot holes in the process) has become one of his most defining speeches.
+Best Tennant moment: The Doctor’s “timey wimey, wibbly wobbly” message, where he explains that time is not a straightforward concept (and cleverly bats away a few plot holes in the process) has become one of his most enduring speeches.

 1. The Stolen Earth/Journey’s End